top of page

 As well as being a designer he was a consultant on design, and educator, writer and an accomplished watercolourist.
 Despite being a creative thinker and a great communicator, my father never made much money .
 He continued to work until the day he died.

-In 1960, George Fejer met Yvonne, a young journalist working on House and Garden magazine.
+In 1960, George Fejer met Yvonne, a young journalist working on House & Garden magazine.
 My mother liked to tell the story of their first encounter.
 She was sent to interview him, and told her assistant, in the lift after the interview, that's the man I'm going to marry.

 There was a 20 year age difference between the couple, and many of my father's friends disapproved of Yvonne, and thought that she was a flighty young thing who would break my father's heart.
 Nothing could have been further from the truth.
 My father owned a plot of land in Wimbledon village on which they built a modern bungalow from glass and wood.